Back to blog

 Conclusion

-F.A.Q. about AI in medical claim management
+F.A.Q. about AI in healthcare claims automation and management

 • Healthcare systems like RCM handle a vast amount of sensitive data, referred to as protected health information (PHI), which should remain protected and secure.
 When implementing AI-powered RCM, companies should follow industry standards, regulations, and best practices for encryption, secure data storage, strict access controls, data anonymization, continuous monitoring and auditing, and compliance frameworks.